ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/from-iot-to-the-cloud-part5/_index.md

 minutes_to_complete: 45

-who_is_this_for: This learning path is dedicated to developers interested in learning how to create Kubernetes Cluster backed by arm64-powered Virtual Machines in Azure.
-Furthermore, this learning path explains how to deploy applications to Azure Kubernetes Cluster
+who_is_this_for: This learning path is dedicated to developers interested in learning how to deploy applications to Azure Kubernetes Cluster powered by arm64-based virtual machines.

 This learning path is the fourth part of the series: From IoT to the Cloud.